Wabinab/Xenoblade-Chronicles-3-The-Book/src/04_emergency.md

 The commander tappd twice on his temple, his right iris glowed yellow as information of a map was broadcasted to everyone's irises.
 To receive the broadcast, the soldiers all tapped twice on their temple to activate their iris.
 On the center, we see a 3D map with mountains and valleys, and a blue dot appearing, their target.

 "Judging from the mass, it's expected to be large in size."
 As he spoke, the blue dot plotted an expected route, ending at another blue dot.
-The mapped zoomed out in the process.{{footnote: Author can't make much out of the map when the contours were all in yellow, and the valley wasn't very clear, sorry... }} The ending blue dot is probably the intercepting location.
+The mapped zoomed out in the process.{{footnote: Writer can't make much out of the map when the contours were all in yellow, and the valley wasn't very clear, sorry... }} The ending blue dot is probably the intercepting location.
 "And based on its speed, we estimate it will reach the Alfeto Valley at 0100 hours."

 As the commander release his hand from his temple and stop broadcasting, he continued: "Notably, the target's emitting a considerable amount of ether energy.
 As for your mission, deploy at the canyon by the designated time.
 Investigate and destroy the source of ether."
 As he finished his sentence, the others release their hands from their temples, stopped receiving visuals.